 But then there are the national adoption agencies, entirely independent and separate from the local authorities.
 They can give you a far more national reach, but the downside is also the national reach; it means you might have to travel more, and there’s that extra layer of bureaucracy.

-For me, it was a complex decision; I had to weigh up all those factors before I selected what was best.
+For me, it was a complex decision; I had to weigh up all those factors before I settled on what was best.
 In the end, the decision was at least half-made for me; my local authority was oversubscribed with prospective adopters, so I decided to go with an agency – I might well have done anyway, because it broadened my reach, and that was more important for me – to be matched with the right child, no matter where in the country they were.

 I went with Barnardos in the end, partly because I liked the ethos they presented both on their website and in the initial telephone enquiry I made with a member of the team.
-But I also went with them because of their experience – they’d been in the adoption business for over 100 years, so clearly had weathered the storms and changes that different governments and issues had brought up.
+But I also went with them because of their experience – they’d been in the adoption business for over 100 years, so clearly had weathered the storms and changes that different governments and issues introduced.

 After that comes the hard work; at least, the first stage of it.
 The Prospective Adoption Report has to be created, a document written by the social worker based on a series of interviews with you, as well as an appendix with references and other checks they conduct.

 But in response, you need to be open and honest with them.
 They are looking at every part of your life in order to understand you, your parenting style, and your capacity to parent – will you be able to love a child who isn’t biologically your own the same as a child who was?
 Will you be able to give a child who has had trauma a healthy, happy upbringing, but help them deal with the trauma when they need it?
 Bear in mind, that trauma could be physical, mental, sexual, emotional … so it’s okay to think hard about those things and, sometimes, say no. If sexual abuse is something that you simply can’t manage, then now is the time to be honest; it won’t be a black mark against you if you say to the assessing social work that there are things you’re unsure about, or are worried about managing.
-It shows how you’ve developed as a person, and where your strengths and weaknesses are.
-So be honest,
+It shows where your strengths and weaknesses are.
+So be honest.

-The references will be sought by the assessing social worker, so there’s nothing you have to worry about doing except supplying the names of people you know well and trust – preferably at least some of whom will have seen you look after children.
-They need to be honest about you, giving the social worker a constructive view of your ability to be a parent; their views are kept confidential, so that even you don’t know what they’ve said, and it was reassuring for me when the assessment continued after they had all given their opinions.
-That meant – in my view at least – that I was on the right track, and that I wasn’t necessarily doing too badly.
+The references will be sought by the assessing social worker, so there’s nothing you have to worry about doing except supply the names of people you know well and trust – preferably at least some of whom will have seen you look after children.
+They need to be honest about you, giving the social worker a constructive view of your ability to be a parent; their views are kept confidential, so you don’t know what they’ve said, and it was reassuring for me that the assessment continued after they had all given their opinions.
+That meant – in my view at least – I was on the right track, and that I wasn’t necessarily doing too badly.

 Those three days are incredibly intense, so be prepared to come away with a lot to think about – and, if the venue isn’t close by, consider staying over as well.
 I travelled up each day, and on reflection, that was a mistake; I should have booked a hotel.
-I’ve learnt my lesson from that.

 When the report is finished, then you go to Panel – a group of professionals and experts by experience who have to give a recommendation of approval – or not – to you becoming an adoptive parent.
 If you’re with a local authority, then this is the only Panel you’ll have to attend; if you’re with an agency, then this is the first of two Panels – this one to (hopefully) recommend approval, and the second one being with the local authority when you have been matched with a child.